AlexanderSehr/AzureAPICrawler/README.md

 This module provides you with the ability to fetch data for the API specs by providing it with the desired Provider-Namespace / Resource-Type combination.

+> Note: As this utility is strongly tight to the REST2CARML workstream of the [CARML](https://aka.ms/CARML) repository, the utility returns additional information you may not find useful (for example, the file content for a module's RBAC deployment).

 ### _Navigation_

 - [Usage](#usage)